ZSLMgwenya/ZinhlePortfolio/README.md

-<b>Zinhle Webpage👋</b>
+<b>Zinhle Webpage</b>

-This is a personal webpage showcasing Zinhle Ngwenya's profile as a Software Developer.
-The webpage includes sections for an introduction, skills, education, services offered, and contact information.

-<b>Features: </b>

-Header Navigation: Quick links to navigate to different sections of the webpage: About Me, Skills, and Contact.

-Home Section: Introduction of Zinhle with a profile image, a brief description, and social media links to LinkedIn, GitHub, and email.

-About Section: Includes tabs for displaying the "About Me" and "Education" sections.

-Skills Section: Displays a list of skills with associated icons sourced from Flaticon such as HTML, CSS, JavaScript, MongoDB, Angular, NodeJS, React, MySQL, and Git.
+Welcome to the Zinhle Webpage project!
+This webpage serves as an online portfolio showcasing the skills, education, services, and contact information for Zinhle Ngwenya, a Software Developer.
+The webpage is designed with a modern and clean interface, and it features a chatbot for interactive communication.

+<b>Features</b>

+<b>Home Section:</b> Includes an introduction to Zinhle Ngwenya, showcasing personal information and social media links for connection.

+<b>About Section:</b> Contains tabs to display information about Zinhle’s background, education, and personal interests.

-Services Section: Describes the services offered, including frontend and backend development, version control, and Microsoft application management.
+<b>Services Section:</b> Highlights the services offered by Zinhle, including frontend and backend development, version control, and Microsoft application management.

-Contact Form: A simple form allowing users to send messages directly to Zinhle.

-Social Media Links: Direct links to social media profiles such as LinkedIn, GitHub, and WhatsApp.
+<b>Skills Section:</b> Lists the key technologies and skills in software development such as HTML, CSS, JavaScript, MongoDB, React, NodeJS, Java, Git, and more.

+<b>Chatbot:</b> An interactive chatbot that allows users to ask questions and receive automated responses about Zinhle’s professional background, technologies, and availability.

 <b>Technologies Used:</b>